zelitosaide/javascript-info-course/__1_The JavaScript language/__11_Promises_async_await/__2_Promise/README_PROMISE.md

 3. A `finally` handler also shouldn't return anything.
 If it does, the returned value s silently ignored.
    4. The only exception to this rule is when a `finally` handler throws an error.
 Then this error goes to the next handler, instead of any previous outcome.

+To summarize:

+* A `finally` handler doesn't get the outcome of the previous handler (it has no arguments).
+This outcome is passed through instead, to the next suitable handler.
+* If a `finally` handler returns something, it's ignored.
+* When `finally` throws an error, then the execution goes to the nearest error handler.

+These features are helpful and make things work just the right way if we use `finally` how it's supposed to be used: for generic cleanup procedures.